A Rainbow of Big Benches in Piedmont

 “Maybe one day we will see a Bench of Peace in a truly troubled area of the world, where the possibility of sitting, looking at things from a fresher perspective, and feeling like a child again, is desperately needed”. – Chris Bangle

-Visit the Big Bench Community Project website for more information about the project
+Visit the Big Bench Community Project website for more information about the initiative.

-Looking for how to find Big Benches in Piedmont?
-Visit the following link for the Big Bench Map or download the App on their website to find the big benches in Piedmont.
+Looking for where to find Big Benches in Piedmont?
+Visit the following link for the Big Bench Map or download the App on their website.

 Follow the Big Bench Community Project on Facebook to stay up to date on events and new Big Bench locations.